Luckyxonepeice/Qoala-Assingment/README.md

 1. A user-friendly interface allowing users to upload images and initiate OCR processing.
 2. Backend Services
 3. API Gateway: Acts as a single entry point for all client requests, routing them to appropriate microservices.
+4. Filter-Mechanism: Based on the Status of Card data.

 Image Preprocessing Service: Responsible for preprocessing uploaded images,and preparing them for OCR processing.